magepages/mpdocs/docs/layered-navigation-ultimate/user-guide.rst

 .. image:: https://i.imgur.com/kJYk1Oh.jpg

 * In **Use in ProductsPage Navigation** field: choose the possibility of being displayed on Layered Navigation or not
-* In **Use in Search Results ProductsPage Navigation**: choose the possibility of being filtered by Layered Navigation or not.
+* In **Use in Search Results ProductsPage Navigation** field: choose the possibility of being filtered by Layered Navigation or not.
 * In **Position** field: The attribute has bigger posistion will be placed lower.
 0 to set it in default as Magento 2's principle.
-* **Allow Multiple Filter** : By choose **Yes**, the shoppers are able to filter by multi-option in this group attribute.
+* In **Allow Multiple Filter** field : By choose **Yes**, the shoppers are able to filter by multi-option in this group attribute.
 For example: You can allow the shoppers to choose more than 1 filter in `Color` group attribute but only can choose 1 filter in `Style` group attribute.
-* **Display Style** : Choose the display style of the group attribute.
+* In **Display Style** field: Choose the display style of the group attribute.
 The specific design for each style is mentioned in the *next section*.
-* **Enable search option** : Choose to enable/ disable the **Quick Lookup Option** in this attribute group.
+* In **Enable search option** field: Choose to enable/ disable the **Quick Lookup Option** in this attribute group.
-* **Expand by default** : Choose to automatically expand this attribute group or not when the shoppers go to the collection page.
+* In **Expand by default** field: Choose to automatically expand this attribute group or not when the shoppers go to the collection page.

 5.2 Filter by decimal attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Layered Navigation also allows store owner can set up and visitor can filter decimal attributes.

 * In the ``Attribute Information > Properties > Advanced Attribute Properties > Input Validation for Store Owner``, choose **Decimal Number** or **Intergal Number** to set your optional attribute.

 .. image:: https://imgur.com/Z4txesm.jpg